Skip to content

 source

-Return charge and mass for species. if species = User, input q and m are returned.
+Return charge and mass for species.
+For species = Ion, q and m are charge and mass numbers.
+For species = User, the input q and m are returned as is.

 source